 According to Microsoft, Game Mode optimizes CPU resources when you enable it in the Windows Game Bar, making it a little different from standard optimization tools like the Nvidia Experience.
-That sounds impressive, but will it have an actual impact on gameplay?
+That sounds impressive, but does it have an actual impact on gameplay?
 Our earlier round of tests suggested you might see a minimal increase in overall performance, but not much to write home about.
 This time, we’re running the tests on a wider variety of systems, with a more recent version of Game Mode, so let’s see if there are any major differences.

 What is Game Mode?

-Microsoft claims that Game Mode works in a fundamentally different way than other optimization tools.
-For instance, tools like the Nvidia GeForce Experience can optimize your games by custom-tailoring your in-game graphics settings based on your system’s hardware and capabilities.
+Before we dig into the numbers, let’s just go over what Game Mode is and isn’t.
+Tools like the Nvidia GeForce Experience can optimize your games by custom-tailoring your in-game graphics settings based on your system’s hardware and capabilities.
 It can detect your GPU, and turn individual detail settings up or down based on how well that GPU handles certain settings — like depth-of-field effects, texture filtering, and shadows.

 Microsoft hopes to improve your core gameplay experience on PC by optimizing your hardware.

 Windows 10’s Game Mode doesn’t touch in-game graphics settings.
-Instead, when a Game Mode-enabled game is launched, it kicks into high gear and starts re-allocating your PC’s CPU and GPU resources.
+Instead, when a Game Mode-enabled game is launched, it kicks into high gear and starts re-allocating your PC’s system resources.
 For instance, when a full-screen game is running, your PC doesn’t really need to spend valuable clock cycles on your Twitter client, or Microsoft Word.

 Does it work?

 That’s the real question, isn’t it?
 Before now, we’ve only had Microsoft’s word to go on.
 Game Mode remained locked deep in some lab on Microsoft’s Redmond campus, straining against the bars, eager to get its paws on your games.
-Luckily for us, the latest Windows Insider builds feature a fully-functional version of Game Mode in the most recent Windows Insider build for users on the Fast Ring.
+Luckily for us, the latest Windows Insider builds feature a fully-functional version of Game Mode.

 Yep, that means you can go get it right now.
 But before you do, let’s see if it actually accomplishes what it claims to do.
-To gauge Game Mode’s capabilities, we tested it on two very different systems — the Dell Inspiron 7559, and the Asus ROG Strix GL553VD.
+To gauge Game Mode’s capabilities, we tested it on a variety of different systems: Two desktops, and a gaming laptop.

-The Dell Inspiron 7559 is a budget gaming notebook built on last year’s hardware, while the Strix GL553VD is a mid-range gaming notebook that just hit the market.
-Both systems are decent performers on their own, but neither one is a top-of-the-line blazingly-fast monster of a gaming PC, and that’s important.
+The laptop, an Asus ROG Strix GL553VD, is a mid-range gaming notebook that just hit the market.
+It can run most games at medium-high settings, but it’s not top-of-the-line blazingly-fast monster of a gaming PC, and that’s important.

-We want to see if Game Mode can help you get more out of an older, or maybe lower-end system.
-If you already have a gaming PC that eats lesser rigs for breakfast, it’s doubtful you’d even notice any improvements Game Mode might provide — a few extra frames per second matter a lot more when you’re barely managing 60 FPS.
+We want to see if Game Mode can help you get more out of a more modest system.
+If you already have a gaming PC that eats lesser rigs for breakfast, it’s doubtful you’d even notice any improvements Game Mode might provide — a few extra frames per second matter a lot when you’re barely managing 60 FPS.

-In order to gauge Game Mode’s capabilities, we tested it on two very different systems.
+In order to gauge Game Mode’s capabilities, we tested it on three very different systems.

-These three games are important because of the way they interact with Windows 10.
+These four games are important because of the way they interact with Windows 10.
 Deus Ex: Mankind Divided and Civilization VI are both supported by the Windows Game Bar, so Game Mode definitely works with these two games.
 The other two don’t currently have Game Bar support, so it’s unclear whether or not enabling Game Mode system-wide had any effect on the test results in these two cases.
 Microsoft has stated previously that games without Game Bar support might not turn on Game Mode by default, even if you set that option in your Windows Settings, so it was important to test games with and without Game Bar support.

 The results are in

 After wrangling with Windows Insider builds and the eccentricities they often introduce to even the most beloved and familiar PC, running through the tests was easy.
 Enabling Game Mode is quick, but a little weird.
 You need to enable it under your Settings menu, then you need to hit Windows + G to pull up your game bar when you’re running a game, then hit enable Game Mode.

-Enhanced resource allocation was never going to make your GTX 965M run like a GTX 1080.
-But according to our tests, this early preview version of Game Mode could help smooth out bumps in your gameplay that might occasionally disrupt the experience.
+Enhanced resource allocation was never going to make your GTX 965M run like a GTX 1080Ti.
+But it should do something, right?